sukhpreetsahi/Portfolio/README.md

 Welcome to my portfolio repository!

-I am currently a 3rd year BSc Cyber Security Student at the University of Warwick.
+I am a BSc Cyber Security graduate from the University of Warwick.

 This GitHub repo showcases some of my projects for Cyber Security.